Sign up for weekly recaps of the ever-changing search marketing landscape.

-A look back at how Google has treated ads in search results from blue shading to the green label of today.
+A look back at how Google has treated ads in search results, from blue shading to the latest version of today.

-The debut of Google’s green “Ad” label on text ads in the search results marked yet another change to the way Google treats ads from organic content.
-It also marked the first time the color of an ad demarcation is the same color as an element in both the ads and organic listings: the display URL.
+The debut of Google’s short-lived green “Ad” label on text ads in the search results had marked the first time the color of an ad demarcation was the same color as an element in both the ads and organic listings: the display URL.
+The green border and font used in the latest variation is also the same color as display URLs.

-Google labels text ads nearly the same way across mobile and desktop, including mobile web and Google iOS and Android search apps.
+Google labels its text ads nearly the same way across mobile and desktop, including mobile web and Google iOS and Android search apps.
 The one difference is that Google displays the “i” (more information) icon that explains why those ads are showing is included next to each text ad in mobile web and app results.
 It does not show at all with text ads on desktop.
+The 2017 ad in the graphic above is from mobile.

 More above-the-fold monetization

-Last fall, I surveyed how Google, Bing and Yahoo each treat ads from organic content in search results.
+In fall 2015, I surveyed how Google, Bing and Yahoo each treat ads from organic content in search results.
 That was a follow-up from a prior look in 2013.
 From the loss of background shading to the adoption of an ad label that is the same color as the display URL it appears next to, Google’s ad labeling has grown increasingly more subtle.
-That said, it’s remains head and shoulders above the other search engines in terms of disclosures.
+That said, it remains head and shoulders above the other search engines in terms of disclosures.
 Bing labels ads with a very subtle gray “Ad” label.
-The exception is in the Bing app, the “Ads” label above the product ads is in Bing-teal, as shown in the example below.
+The exception is in the Bing app, where the “Ads” label above the product ads is in Bing’s teal, as shown in the 2016 examples below.
+Bing now uses all-caps “AD” in its labels, and the “ADS” label in the app is now less bold.

 Our 2013 look at search engine ad disclosures came shortly after the Federal Trade Commission (FTC) noted a “decline in compliance” of search engines to clearly differentiate ads from organic listings and issued and called for clearer design treatment for ads suggesting: